rdiaz02/Adios_Mendeley/README.md

 - In general, it is easy to shoot yourself in the foot.

+- Keyboard shortcuts: few, and where are they documented?
+Unavoidable to use/abuse the mouse.

+- No BibTeX export if no author/year (i.e., no key)

+- Inflexible what fields you are shown (some you cannot uncheck, which sucks with long abstracts)

+- Persisten errors in entries, like adding links to file that you have removed which results in the broken link in mendeley and paths to inexistent files in the bibtex file.

 Why through Bibtex:
 - Because you can incorporate loads of additional information, including the Mendely folders the tags, etc.